-4 Good Reasons To Replace Your Plastic Water BottlePOSTED ON Jun 18, 2020
+4 Good Reasons To Replace Your Plastic Water BottleUPDATED ON Jul 12, 2022

 Most of us are slowly becoming more sustainability-minded as climate change comes to the fore and stylish reusable products flood the market.
 One big change is the drive to switch from single-use plastic water bottles to reusable options like stainless steel and glass.

 But it’s not all about reducing our environmental footprint and saving money.
 Ditching plastic bottles and other disposable plastics could have a significant impact on your health.

 Here, we look at the top reasons why you should consider ditching plastic disposable water bottles for your health and environment.

 1. Only 20% of plastic water bottles are recycled